fzingg/hyperloop-showcase-template/README.md

 + Chapter 4 : [Hyperloop Showcase with HEROKU (Fast way)](https://github.com/fzingg/hyperloop-showcase-template-heroku)

 For more information : [HyperLoop Web site](http://ruby-hyperloop.io/)

+## Introduction

+This template will generate and automatically setup the application created with the [Hyperloop Showcase](https://github.com/fzingg/hyperloop-showcase) tutorial.

+We advise you to follow that tutorial if you setup a Hyperloop application for the first time.
+Then when developing your own application in the future you can use this template in order to quickly setup your basic Hyperloop environment.

+It requires that Ruby (>= 2.3.1), Rails (>= 5.0.1), NPM and Webpack (>= 2.0) are installed.
+Please see their websites for installation instructions.

 ## Preliminary step